skrodahl/qwen38-27B-dual-rtx5060/README.md

       # autotune OOMs.
 Autotune also requires unassigned VRAM; disabling it
       # provides the headroom to raise gpu-memory-utilization to 0.95-0.96.
       - --no-enable-flashinfer-autotune
+      # No P2P on GeForce: let NCCL do the all-reduce (see gotchas)
       - --disable_custom_all_reduce
       - --api-key
       - api-key